VivekThazhathattil/double-pendulum/README.md

 * Click on the textfields to edit the bob mass and rod lengths of each pendulum
 * click on any other location to move the pendulum to that location
 * Press f to randomize the orientation of the pendulum.
+* Press s to add short non-persistent trail to your pendulum

 ![Screenshot](data/screenshot.png?raw=true)